 This is a legend of success and plunder

 And a man, Tom Smith, who squelched world hunger.

-Now, Smith, an inventor,
+Now, Smith, an inventor, had specialized

 In toys.
 So, people were surprised

 The way to make bread he'd conceived

 Cost less than people could believe.

 And not just make it!
 This device

 The price per loaf, one loaf or many:

 The first time yet the world well fed!